 Obtaining Documents Listed in REHABDATA

-NARIC is also able to provide a photocopy of certain journal articles through our document delivery service.
-As with all library document delivery services, this service is subject to the copyright law of the United States (Title 17, United States Code) which governs the making of photocopies or other reproductions of copyrighted material.
+NARIC’s document delivery services is subject to the copyright law of the United States (Title 17, United States Code) which governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be used for any purpose other than private study, scholarship, or research.
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of fair use, that user may be liable for copyright infringement.
 NARIC reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.